Differences in Degree Programs

 - Ethnic studies

-A career or professional associate's degree program is designed to reduce some of the general education requirements and is intended for students who wish to enter the workforce upon completion.
+A career or professional associate's degree program is intended for students who wish to enter the workforce upon completion.
 The most common degree awarded is an Associate of Applied Science.
+These programs typically reduce some of the general education requirements in favor of more career-focused courses.

+The most common 4-year degree program is a bachelor's degree.
 A bachelor's degree is required for various entry-level positions and can give the graduate a competitive edge in the job market.
-Students most commonly earn a Bachelor of Arts or Bachelor of Science, but other types of specialized bachelor's degrees are available, such as a Bachelor of Business Administration and a Bachelor of Fine Arts.
+Students most commonly earn a Bachelor of Arts or Bachelor of Science.

 A Bachelor of Arts (B.A.) program is a broad course of study based on the humanities, as well as theoretical and general studies in a certain major.
 Students may earn a B.A. in a wide variety of subjects, such as: